arcticzephyr/arcticzephyr/README.md

 - 👋 Hi, I’m @arcticzephyr
 - 👀 I’m interested in Mathematics
 - 🌱 I’m currently learning how to apply my theoretical knowledge to interesting projects
-- 💞️ I’m looking to collaborate on anything interesting thats written in Python
+- 💞️ I’m looking to collaborate on anything interesting that is written in Python
 - 📫 How to reach me - email: olymcgale@icloud.com

 <!---